thomashope/thomashope_xyz/README.md

 ## TODO

+* publish automatically when pushing to git main
+* add macro for video gif embeds {{ video, path/to/video.mp4 }} ?
 * try get the shell scripts to work on both windows and mac
 * figure out how to do auto building on windows
 * some kind of tip jar button